-Complete water quality data tables are available in Appendix A. Selected parameters are presented in the tables and figures below.
+Complete water quality data tables are available in the attached database.
+Selected parameters are presented in the tables and figures below.
 Data were grouped per decade (1980s, 1990s, etc.) and analysed graphically per site to look at changes over time or between sites.
-Not all sites had data for a specific parameter or date, which made comparisons, in some cases, very difficult.
+Not all sites have data for a specific parameter or date, which makes comparisons, in some cases, very difficult.
 Limits for certain contaminants have been developed by the Canadian Council of Environment Minsters (CCME, 1999).